DarrenC/darrenc.github.io/development/c.md

 ### Containers - emplace_back vs push_back

-- emplace_back can take varadic args
+- emplace_back can take variadic args
 - emplace_back avoids creating a temp object in all cases, push_back may create a temp object in some cases
   - <https://stackoverflow.com/questions/4303513/push-back-vs-emplace-back>